Client consent documents Internal use only

 4. Self-pay clients

 Self-pay clients may request a Good Faith Estimate prior to beginning services in accordance with the federal No Surprises Act.
-If you receive a bill substantially higher than your GFE, you have the right to dispute the bill.

 5. Outstanding balances